 It is nearly time for the Obon festival (お盆), or Festival of the Dead.
 Obon is a holiday season in Japan that began as a Buddhist tradition of honoring one’s family ancestors.

-Since my husband and I are Christian, we do not practice Buddhist customs or believe in the spiritualism of Obon.
+My husband and I do not practice Buddhist customs or believe in the spiritualism of Obon.
 However, the festival is a time of reunion, as it is one of the few times a year when family can take off time from work.
 This year, our aunt, uncle, and sister on Masashi’s side will travel to visit. (more…)

 However, it was not that easy. (more…)